-One of my favourite desserts for a Christmas gathering, apart from the trifle in the [December issue] Masterclass, is a big bowl of stone fruit poached in rosecco and vanilla, with lots of fresh berries thrown in as the syrup cools down.
+One of my favourite desserts for a Christmas gathering, apart from [my] trifle, is a big bowl of stone fruit poached in prosecco and vanilla, with lots of fresh berries thrown in as the syrup cools down.
 Serve it with a big jug of mascarpone sabayon and some crisp biscuits.
 It's such a colourful celebration of summer and freshness, and it can be done a day or two ahead.
 Perfect.

 Don't overdo it.
 You can impress your friends or your loved ones through simplicity and little things done well.
 My favourite dish is a perfect roast chicken with a side of fresh or roasted vegetables.
 First, brine the bird at six per cent salt solution overnight.
 To slow-roast it, cook it for 1½ hours at 100C, then half an hour at 200C, and finally 15 minutes at 225C.
 I'd also do a super-delicious Thai dipping sauce of toasted rice and chilli, and a refreshing side of green papaya salad served with warm sticky rice.